-Dr. Ocasio was the Chief Architect for the Department of Defense’s $4B global electronic health record.
-He transitioned AHLTA from a test platform involving two hospitals into the largest electronic medical record in the world, spanning hundreds of facilities and millions of patients worldwide with real-time interoperability.
-He was recognized by the Department of Defense as the Military Health System’s IT Professional of the Year in 2003.
+During his military career, he was the Chief Architect for the Department of Defense’s $4B global electronic health record.
+He transitioned it from a test platform involving two hospitals into the largest electronic medical record in the world, spanning hundreds of facilities and millions of patients worldwide with real-time interoperability.
+He was recognized as the Military Health System’s IT Professional of the Year in 2003.

-Dr. Ocasio was a medical officer in the U.S. Air Force.
-He continues to practice medicine as a volunteer general surgeon at the Walter Reed Army Medical Center in Washington, D.C. and the Kimbrough Ambulatory Care Center in Fort Meade, MD.
+He began his military career as a medical officer in the U.S. Air Force.
+He continues to practice medicine as a volunteer general surgeon at the Walter Reed Army Medical Center in Bethesda, MD and the Kimbrough Ambulatory Care Center in Fort Meade, MD.

 Learn more about our Healthcare Sector

 Chief Quality Officer

 Mark Scheffel is responsible for Agilex’ reputation for excellence in project delivery.
 As Chief Quality Officer, he provides executive-level program oversight, leads regular quality audits and assessments, and drives adoption of the Agilex Way for quality control and process improvement.
 He also leads Agilex’ human resources organization, including talent acquisition and training and development.